 Wildland Fire Engines

-Engine crews are used for initial attack on developing fires close to roads.
-The crew can hike or be flown to fires in more remote areas.
+Generally, engine crews are used for initial attack on developing fires close to roads.
+However, the crew can hike or be flown to fires in more remote areas.
 During extended attack, engine crews support fireline production, structure protection, and helicopter operations.
-One advantage of engine crews is the ability to use water to build "wetline".
+One advantage of engine crews is the ability to use water to build wetline.
 Wetline is fireline that uses water in place of digging to mineral soil.
 This minimizes the impact to vegetation and limits erosion.

 Yellowstone maintains a cache of pumps and water handling equipment.
-Pumps are of several different varieties and capacities from small pumps for mopping up to large pumps to support structure protection.
+Pumps are available in several different varieties and capacities from small pumps for mopping up to large pumps to support structure protection.